-The Broadcasting & Production segment in Québec has to deal with a very competitive environment due to the multiplication of specialty services and the increase in sales of air time by them.
+The Broadcasting & Production segment in Québec has to deal with a very competitive environment due to the multiplication of the content offering and the increase in sales of air time by them.
 Moreover, publicly owned stations benefit from strong financial support from governments, while also maintaining access to the advertising market and funding available for Canadian programming.
 In addition to the larger number of television channels, viewers are increasingly solicited by the Internet and its peripheral services that may attract their interest.
 The negative impact that the new media has on the Broadcasting & Production segment is increasingly affecting traditional advertising revenues.

 The quality of its programming, the great popularity of its shows, the reputation for its news and information services and the use of new broadcasting platforms are all factors that help the Corporation maintain its audience ratings and its significant share of the advertising market.
-For the year 2017, TVA Network remained in the lead with its 24.1 market shares, being more than the aggregate market shares of its two main conventional competitors.
-In addition, it broadcast 16 of the 30 best-watched shows in Québec in 2017.
+For the year 2018, TVA Network remained in the lead with its 23.7 market shares, being more than the aggregate market shares of its two main conventional competitors.

-(Source: Numeris, French Quebec, January 1 to December 31, 2017, 1-d, 2h-2h, t2+)
+(Source: Numeris, French Quebec, January 1 to December 31, 2018, 1-d, 2h-2h, t2+)